Polycademy/PolyAuth/README.md

 - Logging in & Logging out
 - Optional login throttling based on exponential timeouts (timeout = 1.8^(number of attempts-1)), this can be set to ip address, login identity or both.
 There are advantages and disadvantages to using each.
 - Autologin using a range of authentication strategies.
-- SQL and Codeigniter Migrations
+- SQL, Codeigniter and Phinx Migrations
 - Configurable Language for Returned Errors
 - Error handling through exceptions that extend from "PolyAuthException"
 - Highly Configurable User Data/Profile
 - Password Complexity Checks
 - Excellent Random Token Generator
-- Authentication Strategy Interface Server Side Implementation - Can be used for HTTP Basic, Cookie, OAuth 1 & 2 Consumer Access Delegation, OAuth 2 Provider, and OpenID.
-(HTTP Digest is not supported due to its crytographic constraints)
 - Unit tested with Continuous Integration at Travis so you can trust that it works!
-- Optional caching library involving APC or Filesystem.
-It's also extendable with the caching interface.
 - Supports storage adapters for Database Independent Functionality

 To Do
 ------

-- Add OAuth consumption, OpenID consumption, and Hawk authentication strategies
+- Add OAuth consumption, OpenID consumption
-- SQL Migration
+- SQL Migration, Phinx Migation
 - Add OAuth2 provision
+- Add Phinx migration
+- Add Redis Persistence
+- Add more storage adapters
 //Cookie strategy is vulnerable to CSRF.
 But not XSS when you have HTTPONLY.
 //Authorisation Header is not vulnerable to CSRF.
 But it is vulnerable to XSS!